xiix0/scam/README.md

-Your lover will never wish to leave you.
+You never hesitate to tackle the most difficult problems.